samelstob/notes/management-notes/wit/wit.md

 # TEDx
+Karen Catlin -

 * In 1985 37% of undergrad CS degrees went to women
-* In 2011 it was 17%
+* In 2011 it was 17% (actual drop from 14.4k to 7.6k)
 * By 2022 the US will need 1.2M more computer scientists
 * If we assume graduation rates stay the same, only 39% of those needs will be filled by US trained.
 H1B visas are not plentiful enough to fill that gap
 * We need diversity so engineering teams look at problems holistically
-* Early voice recognition systems - failed on women because the engineering team was all men
+* Early voice recognition systems - design team calibrated it to their voices
+  - failed on women because the engineering team was all men
 * Airbag design - women and children were killed because it was designed for men sizes and weight
 * In software - if a patent filing team had mixed gender the patent was 26%